 6. UEFI has a simpler graphical user interface and also has much richer setup menus than legacy BIOS.

 After reading the above, you may find that UEFI has many advantages over BIOS.
 And it is due to these advantages, UEFI is regarded as a successor to BIOS.

 However, UEFI is not supported by all computers or devices.
 To use UEFI firmware, the hardware on your disk must support UEFI.
 Besides, your system disk needs to be a GPT disk.
-If not, you can convert MBR disk to GPT disk with a professional partition magic.
+If not, you can convert MBR disk to GPT disk with a professional disk management tool.
 In this way, you can boot up your computer with UEFI mode successfully.

 How to figure out whether your computer is using UEFI or BIOS boot mode?
 Actually, you can check it by yourself.
 Just follow the step below.

 Step 1: Press Windows + R to bring up Run window.

 Step 2: Input msinfo32 and click OK button to open System Information.